scriptease/XcodeCoverage/README.md

 For a detailed blog post, see http://qualitycoding.org/xcode-code-coverage/
 For additional steps needed to get code coverage in iOS 7, see http://qualitycoding.org/ios-7-code-coverage/

+*Fixes error because lcov tries to call -v on the llvm-wrapper, i added a wrapper for the wrapper ;-)*

 Installation
 ============